aaronbieber/ssp/content/posts/2010-02-23-nd-filters-top-to-bottom.markdown

 measured, and give you some awesome tips for using them effectively in the field.

-Starting from the top, what exactly is an ND filter, anyway? ~~MORE~~
+Starting from the top, what exactly is an ND filter, anyway? <!--more-->

 ## What Exactly Is an ND Filter, Anyway?